nighthawk/web-longplay/longplay/ios/index.md

     fontawesome: fas fa-expand-arrows-alt
     new_in: 2.0
   - title: Mobile data friendly
-    description: Highlights albums you have downloaded when not connected to Wifi.
+    description: Highlights albums you have downloaded when not connected to WiFi.
     fontawesome: fas fa-broadcast-tower
   - title: Made with love
-    description: The app is made by [myself](https://adrian.schoenig.me), and I use it pretty much every day.
-I love feedback, read all, and try to reply to everything, too.
+    description: The app is made by [myself](https://adrian.schoenig.me) and I use it pretty much every day.
+I love feedback, read all and try to reply to everything, too.
     fontawesome: fas fa-heart

 testimonials: